 - Piling or Pier supports should be installed at each corner when an exterior wall changes direction.
 There should be a minimum of one piling support on every side of the corner piling.

-- A masonry fireplace measuring two by five foot should be supported by 4 piers for a two story and 3 piers for a one story structure.
+- A masonry fireplace measuring two by five feet should be supported by 4 piers for a two-story and 3 piers for a one-story property.

-Correct pier spacing in concrete slab foundation repairs should be done accurately to ensure there are no additional failures in the foundations future.
+Correct pier spacing in concrete slab foundation repairs should be done accurately to ensure there are no additional failures in the foundations’ future.
+Professionals with experience in foundation underpinning can accurately diagnose the underlying issues causing foundation problems.